Stuycs-K/final-project-9-xuz-zhouk/WORKLOG.md

 added zen mode(a timer is used to end the game),
 added two spinning fruits in start menu that can be sliced to choose mode

+### date: 6-8-23
+implemented spawning rate for power ups in zen mode

 info